anara-analytics/sme-sku-profitability-decision-system/README.md

 ## Real-World Applicability

 This independent portfolio project was developed using the public Olist e-commerce dataset.
-The analytical framework is designed to be adaptable to real-world e-commerce SMEs seeking structured profitability, inventory, and SKU-level decision support
+The analytical framework is designed to be adaptable to real-world e-commerce SMEs seeking structured profitability, inventory, and SKU-level decision support.

 It can support: